Social Media and Web Related Events in the City

 This edition’s presentation (sorry I didn’t catch the speaker’s name) has shown us how a conservative industry (mainly museums) has embraced the spirit of the social media marketing (or at least some of social media tools).
 For example:

 • Podcasting: Museums already have audio-guides for exhibitions, why not making podcast with these tapes?
-For example, one my favorite museum,the MOMA, also offers recordings especially for teens or kids, what a nice way to reach a younger audience!
+For example, one my favorite museum,the , also offers recordings especially for teens or kids, what a nice way to reach a younger audience!

 BarCampMontreal3 part2